Green light for a more sustainable energy policy - SWI swissinfo.ch

 For its part, parliament is likely to tackle discussions on a second series of measures, including a reform of the system of energy taxes, later this year.

-Urs Geiser, swissinfo.ch
+Urs Geiser, swissinfo.ch and agencies